SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param timespan: The timespan in seconds

-.. py:function:: RMHP(timespan)

-   A high-pass filter realized as running mean high-pass filter.
-For a given time window in seconds the running mean is subtracted from the single amplitude values.
-This is equivalent to high-pass filtering the data.

-   Running mean high-pass of e.g. 10 seconds calculates the difference to the running mean of 10 seconds.

-   :param timespan: The timespan in seconds

 .. py:function:: RM(timespan)

-   A running mean filter.
+   A running mean filter computing the mean value within *timespan*.
 For a given time window in seconds the running mean is computed from the single amplitude values and set as output.
 This computation is equal to :py:func:`RHMP<RMHP()>` with the exception that the mean is not subtracted from single amplitudes but replaces them.